nojronatron/nojronatron.github.io/continuing-education/azure-functions.md

 Function Definition in C# Method:

 - Define a class that represents the Function return type.
-- Define a static Class.
+Static or instance-classes are acceptable.
-- Define a static Method to represent the Function.
+- Define a Method to represent the Function.
+Can be `static` or an instance method.
 - Identify the Function return type in the static method.
 - Apply the Attributes to define the Function Name and Function Return type.